tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 </strong>

 Installing some products can be a painful process.
 This pain can be from confusion and requirements for hardware or added licensing for other products to support it.
 In reality, the most successful process of installing a product is when clicking Next, Next, Finish results in a working product after the click of the finish button.
 SQL Monitor.
-Let’s go over some aspects that were noticed during the process.
+Let's go over some aspects that were noticed during the process.

 **</p>